Easy Mini Turkey Meatballs with Tomato Sauce

 Food Data Central

-So, if your doctor ordered you to keep an eye on the fat in your diet or want to keep your heart healthy in the long run, choosing turkey meat might be a lighter alternative.
-Plus, always remember that picking the lean cuts of any meat will provide less saturated fat per serving.
-Just like in this healthy Turkey Meatballs Recipe!
+If your doctor has advised you to watch your fat intake or if you’re aiming to keep your heart healthy, turkey meat can be a lighter choice.
+Remember, choosing lean cuts of any meat will help reduce saturated fat per serving—just like in this healthy Mini Turkey Meatballs recipe!

 How to Prepare Turkey Meatballs from Scratch

-• Add ground meat to a large mixing bowl.
+• Add the ground turkey to a large mixing bowl.

-• Chop one small onion into small pieces and add it to the meat.
+• Finely chop a small onion and add it to the bowl.

-• Chop 1/2 cup of fresh parsley and add it to the mix.
+• Chop 1/2 cup of fresh parsley and add it to the mixture.

-• Add about 1/2 teaspoon of baking soda to the mix (this helps tenderize the meat and keep it moist).
+• Add 1/2 teaspoon of baking soda (to keep the meat tender and moist).

-• I sometimes omit this step, but it won’t hurt to add it.
-Crack and beat one large egg in a separate bowl and add it to the mix.
+• (Optional) Beat one large egg in a separate bowl and add it to the mix for extra binding.

-• Form small balls (approximately the size of a golf ball) and place them in one layer on a large plate.
+• Form small meatballs (about golf-ball size) and arrange them in a single layer on a large plate.

 How to Cook Turkey Meatballs with Tomato Sauce

-After about 30 minutes, take the turkey meatballs out of the fridge.
-It would help if you worked with a deeper dish since we will cook them in oil first and then add tomato sauce and water until the sauce is of the desired consistency.
-Also, make sure that the dish is wide enough to hold all meatballs in one layer.
+• After about 30 minutes, take the turkey meatballs out of the fridge.
+Use a deep, wide skillet so you can cook the meatballs in oil first, then add tomato sauce and water until you reach the desired consistency.

-• Heat two tablespoons of olive oil on medium heat.
+• Heat 2 tablespoons of olive oil over medium heat.

-• Add 1 cup of tomato sauce (you can use homemade tomato sauce or store-bought tomato sauce in a glass jar) and 1 cup of water.
-Cover partially and cook this simmering sauce on medium-low heat until thickening.
-This step might take 15-20 minutes, depending on the stove.
-Feel free to add more tomato sauce or water per your liking.
+• Once browned, add 1 cup of tomato sauce (homemade or store-bought in a glass jar) and 1 cup of water.
+Partially cover the skillet, and let the sauce simmer on medium-low heat until it thickens, about 15-20 minutes.
+Adjust the amount of sauce or water to your preference.

 How long does it take to cook turkey meatballs?

-The first step includes cooking the balls in olive oil until they start browning on all sides, which will take about 5-10 minutes.
-After that, the tomato sauce and water are added, the pan is covered partially, and the meatballs are cooked on low until the sauce is thickened.
-This step might take 15 to 25 minutes, depending on the stove.
+First, cook the meatballs in olive oil until they start to brown on all sides, about 5-10 minutes.
+Then, add the tomato sauce and water, partially cover the pan, and let the meatballs simmer on low heat until the sauce thickens.
+This may take 15 to 25 minutes, depending on your stove.

 What to serve with turkey meatballs?

-The meatballs taste delicious with creamy spinach, rice, spaghetti, or mashed potatoes.
+These mini meatballs are delicious served with creamy spinach, rice, spaghetti, or mashed potatoes.

 Are turkey meatballs healthy?